vivocha/mongodoki/README.md

 `port` -  is the MongoDB port at which dockerized mongod will listen;

+---

 ### Mongodoki Methods
 All methods return a Promise.

+**Create the Container and connect to the DB**

 ```js
 getDB(containerName = 'mongodoki-container', dbName = 'local', timeout = 60000)
 ```
 Returns a Promise with the [Mongo driver `Db`](https://mongodb.github.io/node-mongodb-native/2.2/api/Db.html) object in case of success;

 Parameters:

-`containerName` -  preferred container name; in case of name conflict the existimg container is stopped and removed, then started again from scratch;
+`containerName` -  preferred container name; in case of name conflict the existing container is stopped and removed, then started again from scratch;

 `dbName` -  name of the dockerized DB to connect to;

-`timeout` - time to wait in order to attemp a connection to the container/db, in milliseconds;
+`timeout` - max time to wait for the container/db startup, in milliseconds;

 ---
+**Manage the Container**

 ```js
 stop();
 remove();
 stopAndRemove();
 ```
 respectively, they stop, remove and stop+remove the Docker container.
-Removing a container also removes all the created Docker Volumes.
+Removing a container also removes all the created (and unused) Docker Volumes on the host machine (same as running  `docker volume prune` command).